Sewage self-assessment

 - Is the sewage treated in a lagoon that does not discharge but allows the liquid to infiltrate the ground surface?

-The services of a qualified consulting firm familiar with sewage works impacts and design are generally required to prepare the documentation necessary to support the ECA application.
-Obtain these services early in the design and decision-making process so you and your consultant can discuss technical details such as the proposed scope and extent of the supporting information requirements with MECP during pre-application consultation.
+The services of a qualified consulting firm or licensed engineering practitioner (LEP) familiar with sewage works impacts and design are generally required to prepare the documentation necessary to support the ECA application or EASR registration.
+Obtain these services early in the design and decision-making process so you and your consultant can discuss technical details such as the proposed scope and extent of the supporting information requirements with the ministry during pre-submission consultation, if required.

-Question 1.6: Does your sewage works/system discharge below the ground surface?
+Question 1.6: Does your sewage works discharge below the ground surface?

 In answering this question, you should consider:

-- Is your facility located in an area where municipal/communal sewage services are not available?
+- Is your sewage works located in an area where municipal or communal sewage services are not available?

 - Is a discharge point visible on the property?